The Angel on the High Street

 Hannah was called many things

-They were strange and pregnant times in Oxford that summer
+They were exciting yet profoundly uneasy times in Oxford that summer

 the king’s head recently severed